-Avian Influenza in Wild Birds 2023
+Avian Influenza in Wild Birds 2025

 Please note: This Avian Influenza outbreak is continuously evolving.
 We will update our guidance as needed.

-Avian Influenza Type A (H5N2, H5N8 and H5N1)
+What is Avian Influenza Type A (H5N2, H5N8 and H5N1)?

 Feeding Wild Birds in Your Backyard

+Research has shown it is extremely difficult for songbirds to contract avian influenza and that avian influenza, is not transmitted at bird feeders.
+There has been zero evidence to suggest it can be spread at bird feeders.
 There is no need to stop watching, feeding or attracting birds to your yard because of the avian flu.
 There is no evidence humans are at risk of contracting avian flu from backyard birds or bird feeding.
 There is no known risk of becoming infected with avian flu from bird feeders or baths.
 The use of bird feeders is safe, but they should be removed from areas that are open to poultry and other domestic animals.

 In North America, the wild birds most likely to harbour avian flu or spread it are gulls, ducks and other waterfowl.
 The backyard birds that visit our feeders appear to be significantly less susceptible and much less likely to become a source of the virus.
-No human avian flu infections have occurred in North America as a result of the current outbreak in wild birds or domestic poultry.

 The Use of Bird Feeders is Safe; However Backyard Poultry Hobbyists Should Take Extra Caution